MalcolmWeyeneth/Azure-Lessons-Groups/README.md

 ![GitHub Logo](/how-to-Create-a-group-and-add-members-in-Azure-Active-Directory-1-768x333.jpg)

-In the New Group page, you will have to fill out the required information.
+To create the Security Group in Azure AD, You will need to follow the below steps In the New Group page, you will have to fill out the required information.

 Select the Group type as Security from the New Group window.